gallickgunner/Yune/README.md

 >**I am a programmer/researcher and I intend to implement some rendering technique.**

 Yes, you are at the right place.
 You can either compile the whole project yourself (which is preferred) or just use the "exe" and just do programming in the kernel file.
-That's the advantage of it.
+This will work as long as your new algorithms won't require changes in host logic.
+For example multi-pass algoithms may require enqueuing more than 1 kernel.
+We still haven't generalized it yet.
 <br/>
 <br/>